LinkdropHQ/linkdrop-monorepo/README.md

 This is a work in progress.
 Expect breaking changes.
 The code has not been audited and therefore can not be considered secure.

 ## License
-The current codebase is released under the [MIT License](https://opensource.org/licenses/MIT)
+The current codebase is released under the [GPL 3.0 license](https://www.gnu.org/licenses/gpl-3.0.en.html)